 - AGMA Relief Fund // The American Guild of Musical Artists (AGMA) Relief Fund provides support and temporary financial assistance to members who are in need.
 AGMA contracts with The Actors Fund to administer this program nationally as well as to provide comprehensive social services.

 - Artist Relief // a consortium of funders announced the creation of the Artist Relief Fund, a $10 million national emergency relief fund for artists and creative workers that will provide $5,000 no-strings-attached grants.
 It is intended for anyone who earns income from their creative or artistic practice and who has also been affected by COVID-19.
-For Cycle IV, Apply by July 22, 2020.
+For Cycle VI, Apply by 11:59pm ET, September 23, 2020.

 - CERF+ Emergency Relief Fund // Artists who have suffered from a recent, career-threatening emergency, such as an illness, accident, fire or natural disaster, can apply for funding.
 CERF+ also has a list of resources centered around the pandemic.